dataaxiom/ghcr-cleanup-action/README.md

 ### Effect on image download counts

-To ensure the integrity of all images in the package repository all of the image manifests are required to be downloaded and cross referenced each time the action is run.
+To ensure the integrity of all images in the package repository all of of the image manifests are required to be downloaded and cross-referenced each time the action is run.
 The effect of this is that it will increase the package download count showing in GitHub for all packages by one.
 The action does not download the underlying package itself, just the manifests.
 But GitHub uses that event to